 Aluminum siding was often installed by homeowners under the mistaken impression that metal siding would be durable.
 Unfortunately, aluminum siding has a tendency to dent with any type of impact.
 This means that a stray baseball or a short hail storm could put unsightly dents into the siding.
 While small dents can be either filled with putty or popped back out again, larger dents require you to remove and reinstall large sections of siding to repair them.

-Fiber cement siding, however, never dents.
-It also doesn’t crack, chip, or rot, so no matter what you do to your home or how long you live there, it will still look as good as it did on the day that you installed it.
-This is because unlike aluminum, which is a hollow shell leaving a large gap between the siding and building to collapse into, fiber cement is a heavy, solid, durable product made up of a mixture of sand, silica, cellulose fiber, and Portland cement.
-Installed properly, it doesn’t give or move, which means that it will never have large, unsightly dents in it even if your kids get a little too crazy with their baseball practice.
+Unlike aluminum, which is a hollow shell leaving a large gap between the siding and building to collapse into, fiber cement is a heavy, solid, durable product.
+Installed properly, it doesn’t give or move, which means that it is more resistant to large, unsightly dents in it even if your kids get a little too crazy with their baseball practice.

 Aluminum siding was once thought to be a low maintenance product, because it doesn’t rot or peel like wood siding does.
 Unfortunately, it does fade over time.
 This is problematic for a few reasons: